pingcap/docs/br/br-usage-restore.md

 ### Restore a table

 To restore a single table to the cluster, run the `br restore table` command.
-To get help on this command, run `br restore table --help`.
+To get help on this command, run the `br restore table --help` command.

-Example: Restore `test`.`usertable` from the `table-db-usertable/2022-01-30/`directory in the `backup-data` bucket of Amazon S3.
+Example: Restore `test`.`usertable` from the `table-db-usertable/2022-01-30/`directory in the `backup-data` bucket of Amazon S3 to the target cluster.

 {{< copyable "shell-regular" >}}